-Functional Measurements of P2X7 Receptor Pore Formation-P2X7 receptor pore dilation is not readily observed in oocytes (29, 30).
-Therefore, to characterize the effects on pore formation, P2X7 receptors were transiently expressed in HEK293-TSA201 cells, and agonist evoked ethidium bromide uptake was measured.
-In initial studies, we used a sodium chloride-based buffer (see "Experimental Procedures" and Fig. 6).
-The BzATP-evoked (300 μ M) rises in ethidium bromide fluorescence for hP2X7 were 27% of those of rP2X7, similar to those reported previously (31, 32).
-Extracellular ions can have complex effects on P2X7 receptor gating (33, 34), native P2X7 receptor calcium responses were larger in a sodium-free solution (35), and a sodium-free sucrose buffer has been used in studies to assay hP2X7 receptors pore dilation (36).
-In sucrose (sodium-free) buffer, ethidium uptake (at 20 min) at rP2X7 receptors was increased ~2-fold for rat P2X7 receptors compared with sodium buffer (p < 0.0001).
-A larger, ~5.5-fold increase in uptake was seen for hP2X7 receptors when replacing sodium with sucrose (p < 0.0001 compared with rP2X7).
-In sucrose buffer, the level of EtBr uptake at 20 min was 78% of that for rP2X7 receptors.
-These results suggest that the smaller ethidium uptake of the hP2X7 in physiological solutions (compared with rP2X7) does not result predominantly from an inherent difference in the ability of the pore to dilate but is due to increased sensitivity to the inhibitory effects of sodium in the extracellular solution.
-Because of the increased ethidium uptake, we used sucrose buffer to characterize pore formation for the hP2X7 receptor mutants.
+P2X7 receptor pore dilation is not observed in oocytyes (29,30).readily Therefore to characterize effects on pore formation P2X7 receptors were transiently expressed in HEK293-TSA201 cells and agonist evoked ethidium bromide uptake measured.
+In initial studies we used a sodium chloride based buffer (see methods).
+2',3'-O-(4-benzoylbenzoyl)-ATP (BzATP, 300 μM) evoked rises in ethidium bromide fluorescence for the hP2X7 were 27% of those to rP2X7 similar to that reported previously (31,32).
+Extracellular ions can have complex effects on P2X7 receptor gating e.g. (33,34), native P2X7 receptor calcium responses were larger in a sodium free solution (35) and a sodium free sucrose buffer has been used in studies to assay hP2X7 receptors pore dilation (36).
+In the sucrose (sodium free) buffer ethidium uptake (at 20 mins) at rP2X7 receptors was increased by ~ 2 fold for rat P2X7 receptors compared to sodium buffer (p <0.0001).
+A larger ~5.5 fold increase in uptake of was seen for hP2X7 receptors on replacing sodium with sucrose (p <0.0001 compared to rP2X7).
+In the sucrose buffer the level of EtBr uptake at 20 mins was now 78 % of that for rP2X7 receptors.
+These results suggest that the smaller ethidium uptake of the hP2X7 in physiological solutions (compared to rP2X7) does not result predominantly from an inherent difference in the ability of the pore to dilate. but is due to increased sensitivity to the inhibitory effects of sodium in the extracellular solution.
+Due to the increased ethidium uptake we used the sucrose buffer to characterize pore formation for the hP2X7 receptor mutants.

-At the P2X7-2N β chimera, ethidium uptake at 20 min was $12 \pm 0.5\%$ of that for hP2X7 receptors (surface expression levels of the chimera were equivalent to the hP2X7 WT) (Fig. 7).
-Ethidium uptake was also reduced significantly at mutants within the N β region that had an effect on the time course (N16P, NRRL, S23N, and Y26L; surface expression levels of the mutants were equivalent to the hP2X7 WT) (Fig. 8).
-For the mutants NRRL and S23N, which had a time course equivalent to P2X7-2N β (Fig. 2), the ~90% reduction in dye uptake was similar to that seen for $P2X7-2N\beta$ (Fig. 7).
-The initial rate of rise of the ethidium signal was faster for the P2X7-2N β than for the hP2X7 (percent response at 60 s as percent of peak 32.0 \pm 3.1% and 20.5 \pm 1.8%, respectively, p < 0.01).
-The rate of dye uptake was also significantly faster than hP2X7 for the NRRL and S23N mutants (Fig. 8).
-Taken together, these results show that P2X7 receptor mutants in which ATP-evoked currents were faster had a more rapid initial rate of ethidium uptake.
-However, this was not associated with a high total level of dye uptake.
+At the P2X7-2NB chimera ethidium uptake at 20 mins was $12 \pm 0.5 \%$ of that for hP2X7 receptors (surface expression levels of the chimera were equivalent to hP2X7 WT) (Figure 7).
+Ethidium uptake was also reduced significantly at mutants within the Nβ region that had an effect on time-course (N16P, NRRL, S23N and Y26L; surface expression levels of the mutants were equivalent to hP2X7 WT)(Figure 8).
+For the mutants NRRL and S23N, that had a time-course equivalent to P2X7-2N $\beta$ (Figure 2), the ~90% reduction in dye uptake was similar to that seen for P2X7-2Nβ (Figure 7).
+The intial rate of rise of the ethidium signal was faster for the P2X7-2NB than for the hP2X7 (% response at 60s as % of peak $32.0 \pm 3.1$ and $20.5 \pm 1.8\%$ respectively P<0.01).
+The rate of dye uptake was also significantly faster than hP2X7 for the NRRL and S23N mutants (Figure 8).
+Taken together these results show that P2X7 receptor mutants where ATP evoked currents were faster had a more rapid initial rate of ethidium uptake.
+However this was not associated with a high total level of dye uptake.

-Ethidium uptake at the hP2X7-delCcys receptor (an equivalent surface expression as hP2X7) was also significantly reduced by ~95% compared with the hP2X7 receptor, consistent with previous studies (32) (Fig. 7).
-Surprisingly, when the N β domain swap and delCcys modifications were combined, the ethidium uptake returned to WT levels (Fig. 7).
-The results showing that independent modifications in the amino (N β) or carboxyl termini (Ccys) reduce ethidium uptake, but the combination of these modifications (P2X7-2N β Ccys) then restores uptake, provides strong evidence that interaction between the juxtatransmembrane intracellular regions plays an important role in the regulation of large pore formation at P2X7 receptors.
+Ethidium uptake at the hP2X7-delCcys receptor (equivalent surface expression as hP2X7) was also significantly reduced by $\sim 95$ % compared to the hP2X7 receptor consistent with previous studies (32)(Figure 7).
+Surprisingly, when the N $\beta$ domain swap and delCcys modifications were combined ethidium uptake was returned to WT levels (Figure 7).
+The results showing that independent modifications in the amino (N $\beta$ ) or carboxyl termini (Ccys) reduce ethidium uptake but the combination of these modifications (P2X7-2N $\beta$ Ccys) then restores uptake provides strong evidence that interaction between the juxta-transmembrane intracellular regions plays an important role in regulation of large pore formation at P2X7 receptors.